Iain Hume: Preston North End

 Hume joined Preston North End on 17 September 2010, on a three-month loan.
 He made his debut the next day in a 0–1 home loss against Norwich City and scored his first goal for the Lilywhites the following Saturday at Coventry, a right-footed shot from 20 yards, following this with the final goal in the 6–4 comeback win at Leeds United on the 28th.
 On 23 October it was announced that Hume would return to Barnsley following a poor run of results for his parent club.
 However, five days later, his loan was extended, with Paul Hayes going the other way to Barnsley with view to a permanent deal for Hume in January.
 Hume moved to Preston in the January 2011 transfer window for an undisclosed fee.
 At the end of the season, Preston were relegated to League One, following a dismal season with only 42 points.
 He led the team with 12 goals in the Championship and became the first player from Preston following relegation to come out publicly committing himself to the team for the following season.
 In his second season at Preston, Hume scored 9 goals in 28 league games, including braces in a 4–3 win at Wycombe Wanderers on 27 September 2011 and a 2–1 triumph at Exeter City the following 17 March; his goals in the latter were the 100th and 101st of his career.

 On 31 August 2012, Hume signed for Doncaster Rovers on loan until January 2013, a deal that was extended till the end of the season.
 He made his debut for the club the following day as a second-half substitute for Kyle Bennett against Yeovil Town, the game ended in a 2–1 defeat at Huish Park.
 Hume then went on to score in a 2–0 victory over Leyton Orient and a crucial added-time winner against leaders Tranmere.
 His 7 goals from 33 league games helped Rovers to the 2012–13 Football League One title, his first honour.

 On 20 March 2014, Hume joined League Two side Fleetwood Town until the end of the season.
 The move reunited him with Graham Alexander, his captain at Preston North End.
 Hume was assigned the number 36 shirt.
 He made his debut two days later, as a half-time replacement for Stewart Murdoch in a 2–0 loss at Exeter.
 Hume made eight appearances for the Cod Army, scoring once, an 85th-minute strike to secure a 2–2 home draw with Lancashire rivals Morecambe on 12 April.
-The team qualified for the play-offs, where they dispatched York City in the semi-finals and then defeated Burton Albion 1–0 in the decisive match at Wembley Stadium, which Hume started.
+The team qualified for the play-offs, where they beat York City in the semi-finals and then Burton Albion 1–0 in the final at Wembley Stadium, which Hume started.